 Are you interested in working with me?
 Does my research sound exciting and interesting?
 Are you wondering if I'm the advisor, and this is the department, for you?
 If so, you've come to the right place!

 So, first of all, let's start with what I do: Most of my research involves conducting experiments in which participants communicate using artificial languages, or have to construct new “ laboratory languages” from scratch.
 The point is to try to learn about change and variation in natural languages by looking at something in the lab that resembles natural language, but is smaller and easier to mess with.
-If you're interested in language change and variation but you have no interest in experimental approaches, then I'm probably not be the advisor for you!
-So are you interested in experiments?
-You don't need to have much experience in conducting them, but you do at least need to have some idea that you'd be interested in learning how to conduct them.
+The ideal candidate has a strong interest in doing the same, a strong background in the study of language, and some research experience.
+Now, of course, not everyone checks all these boxes, so which ones are crucial?

 Fourth, there are a few things I get asked about quite often but am not very interested in working on.
 For instance, I'm not very interested in working on the linguistic relativity hypothesis (the hypothesis that the language a person speaks exercises a significant influence on their perception of the world).
 I'm also not especially interested in working on internet memes (unless there's a particularly interesting connection with language evolution).